rabstolaf/bwsys/README.md

-# Cluster Management Training Documents
+# Remote Cluster Management Training Documents

 This repository contains training documents for Remote St. Olaf Cluster Management.
 This training differs from the standard documentation in walking the trainee through installing a desktop environment, installing a program from source code, and setting up a VPN.